-I thought this would be a great time to look at some single-receptacle surge protectors and some that were specifically designed to work with your garage door.
+I thought this would be a great time to look at some single-receptacle surge protectors.
+Especially some that were specifically designed to work with your garage door.

 Since you all seemed to really like my roundup of the best garage surge protectors, I decided to do the same sort of test with a few of the most popular garage door opener surge protectors.

 In doing my research. these three surge protectors were very highly rated, both on Amazon and by garage door opener installers.